 The ribbon diaphragm is perhaps the most interesting diaphragm type.
 Ribbon diaphragms are long, thin, rectangular diaphragms that are only attached to their capsule/baffle at either side of their length.
 They are most often corrugated instead of perfectly flat and are under relatively low tension compared to moving-coil and condenser diaphragms.

 Ribbon mics are also considered dynamic.
 Just like moving-coil microphones, ribbon mics work on the principle of electromagnetism.
-However, instead of having a separate diaphragm and conductive piece fused together, the ribbon acts are both these elements simultaneously.
-The ribbon moves in reaction to the sound pressure difference between its back and front sides.
+However, instead of having a separate diaphragm and conductive piece fused together, the ribbon acts as both elements simultaneously—the ribbon moves in reaction to the sound pressure difference between its back and front sides.
 Magnets are placed around the perimeter of the ribbon so as the diaphragm moves, electromagnetic induction generates an audio signal!

 By nature, ribbon microphones are set up as side-address and have bidirectional polar patterns.
 Because of the bidirectional (figure-8) pattern, they also exhibit the greatest amounts of proximity effect.